MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3dhlsl/d3dx-float4-to-r8g8b8a8-unorm-srgb.md

 *unpackedInput*
 </dt> <dd>

-Os dados do sombreador a serem empacotados.
+Os dados do sombreador a ser empacotado.

 </dd> </dl>

 ## <a name="return-value"></a>Valor retornado

-Os dados do sombreador embalado.
+Os dados de sombreador empacotados.

 ## <a name="requirements"></a>Requisitos